 "No, Matt, no."

-My senior season was unique not just because it was my last, but because it was my first one playing as a christian.
-The previous summer had been a huge turnaround for me spiritually and I'd roared into my senior season, eager to play soccer, and zealous to evangelize my teammates.
+My senior soccer season was unique not just because it was my last, but because it was my first one playing as a christian.
+The previous summer had been a huge turnaround for me spiritually and I'd roared into that senior season, eager to play the game I loved, and zealous to evangelize my teammates.

 Brent Wood, my life-long friend through rec and school soccer, was one of our team captains, and a vital inspiration for me in learning to live out my faith.
 We led a bible study for the players throughout the season, and spent many hours together praying and discussing the power of the Scriptures.